-The Catalog contains degree requirements for all non-degree programs, rules and regulations impacting students, descriptions of courses.
-Changes to policies described in the Catalog may require the approval of the DBH Program Director.
+The Catalog contains degree requirements for all degree programs, rules and regulations impacting students, descriptions of courses.
+Changes to policies described in the Catalog may require the approval of the Program Director.

 Changes to the Catalog are published on a quarterly basis; up to four (4) editions per year, and updated to the Arizona State Board for Private Postsecondary Education in a timely manner.
-Revised editions of the catalog are made available to all students on the Cummings Graduate Institute's website.
-At the time of publication of a new edition of the Catalog, an announcement will be sent by the Director of the DBH Program to all students, faculty, and staff providing notification of the catalog update and instructions on how to access it.
+Revised editions of the catalog are made available to all students on CGI's website.
+At the time of publication of a new edition of the Catalog, an announcement will be sent to all students, faculty, and staff providing notification of the catalog update and instructions on how to access it.